cherouvim/StatusPage/README.md

 ##### Add New Services to the Monitor

 To add a new service to the dashboard:
-- Check that it exists in the [pigndom page](https://my.pingdom.com/newchecks/checks#)
+- Check that it exists in the [pingdom page](https://my.pingdom.com/newchecks/checks#)
 - Add the service url to the statusBambuFlask/statusaplication/static/js/controllers.js
 - Add the label that will be used
 - Deploy to heroku master